biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 2nd Place

-Church:	Christian Temple, Houston, TX
+* **Church**: Christian Temple, Houston, TX
-Coaches:	Bryan Wootton, Mike Forsman (assistant), Andrea Forsman (assistant)
+* **Coaches**: Bryan Wootton, Mike Forsman (assistant), Andrea Forsman (assistant)
+* **Team**:
-Team:	Adam Forsman
+    * Adam Forsman
-Andrew Forsman
+    * Andrew Forsman
-Brianna Forsman
+    * Brianna Forsman
-Joshua Forsman
+    * Joshua Forsman
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Won against First A/G, New Philadelphia, OH 110 to 50
+  * Round 2: Won against Kennebunk Christian A/G, Kennebunk, ME 110 to 100
+  * Round 3: Won against James River A/G, "Light", Ozark, MO 170 to 100
+  * Round 4: Won against Evangel A/G, Eau Claire, WI 245 to 70
+  * Round 5: Lost to First A/G #1, Lexington, KY 80 to 120
+  * Round 6: Won against Oceanway A/G, Jacksonville, FL 120 to 90
+  * Round 7: Won against Aurora First A/G, Aurora, CO 185 to 105
 * **Round Robin**:
-Round 1: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 160 to 165 Round 2: Lost to The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 95 to 140 Round 3: Lost to First A/G #1, Lexington, KY 40 to 255 Round 4: Won against Calvary A/G, Dunwoody, GA 180 to 85 Round 5: Lost to Braeswood A/G, Houston, TX 90 to 120
+  * Round 1: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 160 to 165
+  * Round 2: Lost to The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 95 to 140
+  * Round 3: Lost to First A/G #1, Lexington, KY 40 to 255
+  * Round 4: Won against Calvary A/G, Dunwoody, GA 180 to 85
+  * Round 5: Lost to Braeswood A/G, Houston, TX 90 to 120
-Round 6: Lost to Nixa A/G, Nixa, MO 105 to 165
+  * Round 6: Lost to Nixa A/G, Nixa, MO 105 to 165
-Round 7: Won against Calvary A/G, Toledo, OH 145 to 115
+  * Round 7: Won against Calvary A/G, Toledo, OH 145 to 115
-Round 8: Won against Evangel A/G, Williamsville, NY 180 to 0
+  * Round 8: Won against Evangel A/G, Williamsville, NY 180 to 0
-Round 9: Lost to James River A/G, "Salt", Ozark, MO 65 to 160
+  * Round 9: Lost to James River A/G, "Salt", Ozark, MO 65 to 160
-Round 10: Won against Aurora First A/G, Aurora, CO 180 to 135
+  * Round 10: Won against Aurora First A/G, Aurora, CO 180 to 135
-Round 11: Lost to Crossway Church, Valencia, PA 55 to 115 Round 12: Lost to Galena A/G, Galena, KS 65 to 100
+  * Round 11: Lost to Crossway Church, Valencia, PA 55 to 115
+  * Round 12: Lost to Galena A/G, Galena, KS 65 to 100
-Round 13: Lost to Calvary Temple, Indianapolis, IN 30 to 205 Round 14: Won against Central A/G, Superior, WI 225 to 105
+  * Round 13: Lost to Calvary Temple, Indianapolis, IN 30 to 205
+  * Round 14: Won against Central A/G, Superior, WI 225 to 105
-Round 15: Won against Cedar Park A/G, "Ferocious", Bothell, WA 145 to 135
+  * Round 15: Won against Cedar Park A/G, "Ferocious", Bothell, WA 145 to 135
-Round 16: Lost to The Church at Briargate #1, Colorado Springs, CO 35 to 105 Round 17: Lost to First A/G, San Angelo, TX 100 to 115 Round 18: Won against Tacoma Life Center, Tacoma, WA 200 to 65 Round 19: Won against Faith A/G, Orlando, FL 130 to 125
+  * Round 16: Lost to The Church at Briargate #1, Colorado Springs, CO 35 to 105
+  * Round 17: Lost to First A/G, San Angelo, TX 100 to 115
+  * Round 18: Won against Tacoma Life Center, Tacoma, WA 200 to 65
+  * Round 19: Won against Faith A/G, Orlando, FL 130 to 125
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}